 Vejer de la Frontera - Costa de la Luz gem

-An amazing example of a historic work of architecture is the Church of the Divine Savior, formerly built on the site of an ancient mosque.
-This is on one of the old town's highest points, in which you can get some of the best views from.
-The “Convento de los Concepcionistas” is another must visit.
-The property was built in 1552 and today it is home to the Vejer Museum of Traditions and Customs.
-For culture buffs, this is where you can get a genuine insight to the history of Vejer, and a great place to understand the local way of life.
-Many of the live ancient buildings of Islamic style have been reconverted after the conquests of new rulers, so expect many buildings to have Andalusian-Arabic influences.
+Historical architecture buffs can admire the Parish Church of the Divine Savior (El Divino Salvador), formerly built on the site of an ancient mosque.
+This is on one of the old town's highest points, in which you can capture some of the best views.
+The Convento de los Concepcionistas is another must visit as the property was built in 1552 and today it is home to the Vejer Museum of Traditions and Customs.
+For culture buffs, this is where you can get a genuine insight to the history of Vejer, and it is a great place to understand the town´s past times.
+Many of the ancient buildings of Islamic style have been reconverted after the conquests of new rulers, so expect many buildings to have Andalusian-Arabic influences.

-One of the stronger points of interests for travellers to Vejer is the town's gastronomic appeal.
-Andalusian and international food can be enjoyed here at its finest, with both Arab-influenced Andalusian and more modern touches to be savoured.
-There is a wide variety of establishments; from upscale restaurants located around narrow streets Bar Abacería La Oficina (Paseo de las Cobijadas nº1), corner bars Tapas y Vinos El Aljibe' and the interior patio of a hotel serving Moroccan dishes such is the case of Hotel la Casa del Califa with its extended - Los Balcones del Califa (café-bar) and its ground floor gem - El Jardin del Califa.
-A brand new addition from the Califa group has opened on the street Calle de la Corredera nº 55 with their restaurant named Corredera 55 (named after the street address).
-If you are craving Spanish food, an extended selection of sweets and charming outdoor views, this is your place.
+In addition to its arts and culture, Vejer attracts many visitors because of the town's famous gastronomic appeal.
+Andalusian and international food can be enjoyed here at its finest, with both Arab-influenced Andalusian and modern cuisine to be savoured.
+There is a wide variety of establishments; from upscale restaurants located around narrow streets Bar Abacería La Oficina (Paseo de las Cobijadas nº1), corner bars Tapas y Vinos El Aljibe (Calle San Francisco nº1) and the interior patio of a hotel serving Moroccan dishes such is the case of El Jardin del Califa.
+A new addition from the Califa group has opened on the street Calle de la Corredera nº55 with their restaurant named Corredera 55 (named after the street address).
+If you are craving Spanish food, an extended selection of desserts (think lemon merengue pie) and charming outdoor views, this is your place.